What are Flashes and Floaters?

 - Severe nearsightedness

-When Should I be Concerned?
+When Should I be Concerned about flashes and floaters?

 In many cases, floaters subside on their own.
 However, sometimes they indicate a small tear on the retina, which could potentially worsen into a retinal detachment.